-Whether you’re an athlete, hard worker, or busy parent, foam rollers can become a favorite part of anyone’s daily recovery routine.
+Whether you’re an athlete, hard worker, or busy parent, foam rollers can become a core part of anyone’s daily recovery routine.
 These log-shaped tools offer one of the simplest ways to relieve stubborn tension in the body, and especially in the back.

 But if you’ve never used one before, it can be tricky to figure out exactly what you should (and shouldn’t) do while you roll.
 So, how can you use a foam roller on an achy back — the right way?